Javier Bedoya de Vivanco: Deputy

 In the 1985 election, he was elected to the Chamber of Deputies under the Democratic Convergence alliance and in the 1990 election, he was re-elected for a second term, this time under the FREDEMO list, his term ended when the Congress was dissolved in 1992 due to President Alberto Fujimori's self-coup.
 In 1989, he was also promoted to Secretary General on the national level of his party, a position he held until 1992 as well.

 Congressman

 In the 2006 election he was elected to the now unicameral Congress on the National Unity list for the 2006–11 term.
 In the 2011 election he was re-elected on the ticket of the Alliance for the Great Change to which the Christian Democrats now belong.
 In the 2016 election, he ran for re-election under the Popular Alliance which group the Christian Democrats and the Peruvian Aprista Party, but lost his seat.
-He ran for the Presidency of the Congress in 2014, but he lost to Ana María Solórzano.
+He ran for the Presidency of Congress in 2014, but lost to Ana María Solórzano.